Best Hiking Shoes for Women of 2024

 • Taller stack height can feel a bit unstable

-The HOKA Speedgoat 5s are known for their exceptional comfort and low weight.
+The HOKA Speedgoat 6 is known for its comfort and low weight.
 The standout feature of these shoes is the ultra-cushy midsole, which is excellent at absorbing impact and doesn’t flatten out as quickly as many other lightweight hiking shoes we’ve tested.

-Thanks to that comfy design, the Speedgoats are a favorite among thru-hikers who need a shoe that’s lightweight and can keep their feet and joints comfortable while logging lots of miles.
-These shoes are also more durable than many trail runners because they’re constructed with less mesh, so you get more literal and figurative mileage out of them.
+Thanks to that comfy design, the Speedgoats are a favorite among thru-hikers who need a lightweight shoe that can keep their feet and joints comfortable while logging lots of miles.
+These shoes are also more durable than many trail runners.
+The Speedgoat 6 uses more resilient CMEVA foam, making it more responsive and durable, while the 5 felt plusher.
+Still, we appreciate this update for resilience for longer days on the trail.

 Stock image of women's Topo Ultraventure 3 trail running and hiking shoe